Getting a “kick” out of fresh real Wasabi in Matsumoto

 Visit Azumino and the Wasabi Farm

-A private guided tour in English or French is available, with free local transportation from Matsumoto or Hotaka Station on request.
+A private guided tour in English or French is available.

 Please visit our webpage “Wasabi Farm Discovery – Private Tour” for more information and booking requests.